smithse/TTGO-Wiki/Supported-boards.md

 - Integrated battery holder (for 16850 battery)

 Advantages/Disadvantage:
 - No on-board display.
 You can easily add an display (a 0.96" display fits nicely.
 If you get the right version, the order of pins on display and T-BEAM match, so it is really easy to connect - for some 0.96" display versions you need to re-order the pins).
-One advantage might be that you can optionally add a larger display.
+One advantage might be that you can optionally add a larger display (e.g., an 1.3" display with SSD1306 controller works fine)

-Note: currently my software does not support any other displays.
+Note: currently my software does not support displays with other controller chips.
 I have a 2.0" display with ILI9225 controller at home, and  maybe I will try adding support for that board some time in the future.

 Disadvantages:
 - Larger than the other boards, adding a tiny flat LiPo to a v1.0 or v2.1 yields a more compact device